samwaseda/clartbeat/README.md

-This software is not going to be updated anymore.
+This software is going to be neither used nor updated anymore.
 Do not waste your time on this page.